sjurba/rebase-editor/README.md

     git config --global --unset sequence.editor

 ## Development

->"Sorry no tests.."
+### Architecture/Code map
+ - `index.js` - starting point, gules the app together
+ - `rebase-file.js` - reads and write state from a rebase file.
+ - `key-binding.js` - defines default key bindings.
+ - `reducer.js` - a redux-inspired reducer.
+A pure function that takes the old state and an key action and returns a new state object.
+Remember that the state is immutable (although not enforced).
+ - `terminal.js` - renders the current state to the terminal.
+Also takes the old state to compare what has changed to optimize rendering.
+ - `file-handle.js` - file util.

+### Testing
+`npm test` or `npm run tdd`

-For debugging i have a `test` file I have been using.
+For debugging i have a test file I have been using.

 `node index.js example`